Lonely Day

-"Lonely Day" is a song by American heavy metal band System of a Down.
-It was released in 2006 as the second single from their fifth album Hypnotize (2005), and written by guitarist Daron Malakian, who also provides lead vocals on this track.
-The song received a nomination for Best Hard Rock Performance at the 49th Annual Grammy Awards.
+"Lonely Day" is a song by American nu metal band System of a Down.
+It was released on April 17, 2006, as the second single from their fifth studio album, Hypnotize (2005), making it their last single before their hiatus and their most recent single until 2020 with "Protect the Land" and "Genocidal Humanoidz" being released as double A-side singles.
+Written by guitarist Daron Malakian, who also provides lead vocals, the song also received a nomination for Best Hard Rock Performance at the 49th Annual Grammy Awards.